NixOS/nix.dev/source/tutorials/first-steps/declarative-and-reproducible-developer-environments.md

 $ echo "use nix" > .envrc && direnv allow
 ```

-The next time your launch your terminal and enter the top-level of your project direnv will check for changes.
+The next time you launch your terminal and enter the top-level of your project, `direnv` will check for changes.

 ```shell-session
 $ cd myproject